fujiwaratofushop/country-search/README.md

 This separation of concerns allows for clean, testable code and easier future extension.

 2. 🔁 Dynamic Data Source Support
 One of the more flexible parts of the app is the CountryDetails page, which can toggle between pulling data from the REST Countries API or my local MongoDB-backed API.
-This is abstracted through a custom hook (useCountryDetails) that:
+This is abstracted through a custom hook, useCountryDetails, that:

+Accepts a configurable endpoint (either external or local).

-Accepts a flag or config to determine the data source.
+Optionally accepts a flattening function to shape the data for UI consumption.

-Fetches data accordingly and normalizes the response.
+Fetches data accordingly and returns a normalized response.

-Returns consistent output with loading/error states.

-To unify both APIs, I defined a shared interface CountryAPIResponse

-This ensures strong typing, consistent rendering, and safer access to optional fields across sources.
+Provides consistent loading and error states, keeping the component logic clean.

+Instead of relying on a raw shared API response type, I defined a CountryDetailsCardProps interface, which represents the flattened and display-ready version of country details.
+This ensures:

+✅ Strong typing across different data sources

+✅ Consistent rendering of the country detail UI

+✅ Safer handling of optional or nested fields like maps, coatOfArms, or currencies

 3. ⚠️ Handling Edge Cases
 The app gracefully handles: